glass-dev/glass/CONTRIBUTING.md

 The pull request should not repeat or summarise the discussion of its associated issue.
 Instead, it should link to the issue using git's so-called "trailers".
-These are lines of the form `key: value` which are separated from the message body by a blank line.
+These are lines of the form `key: value` which are at the end of the pull request description, separated from the message body by a blank line.

 To generically refer to an issue without any further action, use `Refs` and one or more GitHub issue numbers: